AwalaApp/specs/rs000-core.md

 #### Parcel Collection Acknowledgement (PCA) {#pca}

-A Parcel Collection Acknowledgement (PCA) is a RAMF-serialized message used to signal to the peer gateway that the specified parcel(s) has been received and safely stored.
+A Parcel Collection Acknowledgement (PCA) is a RAMF-serialized message used to signal to the peer gateway that the specified parcel(s) has been received and safely stored; its concrete message type is the octet `0x51`.
 The gateway that sent the original parcels MAY permanently delete such parcels at that point.

 The payload plaintext MUST be serialized with [Protocol Buffers v3](https://developers.google.com/protocol-buffers/docs/proto3) using the `ParcelCollectionAcknowledgement` message as defined below: